Greenhouse Success Stories Podcast with OGVG — Episode 3

 The Stakes for Ontario Greenhouse Growers

 Ontario greenhouse growers are part of a robust industry: the province is recognized as the largest concentration of high-tech vegetable greenhouses in North America.
+The industry contributes billions in farm-gate value and supports tens of thousands of jobs.

 However, Lee warns that growth has stagnated and, in some cases, is regressing because of policy burdens.
 He observes that the sector’s upward trajectory has been blunted by federal, provincial and municipal policies that impose new costs or restrict essential inputs.